adempiere/adempiere-ui-gateway/docs/troubleshooting.md

 # Remove specific image
 docker rmi <image-id>

-# Remove all unused images
+# Remove all unused images — only run while the stack is up
-docker image prune -a
+docker image prune -a -f
 ```

+> **Warning:** `docker image prune -a` removes every image not used by a currently running container.
+If the stack is stopped (e.g. during a nightly maintenance window), all ADempiere images will be deleted and must be re-downloaded on next start.
+>
+> Use this guard to make the command safe — it skips the prune if the stack is not running:
+> ```bash
+> docker ps --filter "name=adempiere-ui-gateway" | grep -q adempiere \
+>   && docker image prune -a -f \
+>   || echo "Stack not running — image prune skipped"
+> ```

 #### 3. Clean PostgreSQL Backups